-America Saves is promoting saving at work for young adults as one effort to increase overall workplace saving.
+America Saves for Young Workers (ASYW) is an initiative of America Saves that promotes workplace savings for young adults.
 We are beginning our work in this area with a large and vulnerable population, young first-time summer workers from low-income households.
 These young people are inexperienced about personal finance and are less likely to save any of their earnings.
 Employment for this group of 16- to 24-year-olds reached nearly 20 million in July 2013, as reported by the U.S. Bureau of Labor Statistics.

 America Saves is pleased to make America Saves for Young Workers their commitment to action as part of the Clinton Global Initiative.
 CGI America commitments are new, specific, and measurable plans to address economic recovery and growth in the U.S. America Saves’ commitment to action seeks to encourage first time workers to save by introducing them to direct deposit and automatic saving during their employee orientation.
 Learn more at https://www.clintonfoundation.org/clinton-global-initiative/commitments/america-saves-first-time-workers-program.